krishnazoro/htmlcss/README.md

 6. Validating webpages.

-## Languages amd tools of web development
+## Languages and tools of web development

 1. Web development has two parts